Introduction

 The Model has just Presentation Data in it, and the Controller has a simple database call that stuffs the Model with data from the database.

 In other words, virtually every example that you’ll find, consists of a Presentation Model, View and Controller.
 No “Model”, as defined by the framework, to be found anywhere.
+It’s probably because they cannot reconcile the idea of having all these elements of GUI data cohabiting and cluttering up a class with business logic.

 To be fair, this is completely logical and reasonable way to handle the “GUI” part of an application.
 It’s highly intuitive and makes a lot of sense.
 In fact, A lot of people think that this is what MVC is.